 Pet psychics run the gamit like any other service provider.
 Some are sincere and really want to help.
 They will perform a reading and give you information that they hope will be helpful.
 Others may be just looking for money and will tell you whatever you want to hear, or give you generic information that isn’t at all helpful.

-In one extreme example, a woman contacted the nonprofit group Mission Reunite looking for her missing cat.
+In one extreme example, a woman contacted a pet detective looking for her missing cat.
 The person helping her at the time went through all the usual questions about how the cat had gone missing and what steps had been taken to find him.
 It soon became clear that she was relying on the advice of a pet psychic who said the cat was out in a field of a certain description.
 When asked if she had checked the animal shelter, she said no, because the cat was out in a field.
 Upon further investigation, it was discovered that this woman had a cat-hating neighbor who had previously trapped her cat and taken him to the shelter!
 So great was her reliance on the psychic that she hadn’t even considered the likely possibility that it had happened again.

 This story is a caution to not rely on any red herring, whether from a psychic or anyone else.
 By all means investigate all leads, but don’t hyper-focus to the point of ignoring other likely possibilities.